ProjectRebug/32Cloud/README.md

-32Cloud Fast and secure
+32Cloud Fast and secure,
-Search and download the latest file!
+Search and download the latest version of your file!.